 In this Peyronie’s Disease surgery picture, the neurovascular bundles are being dissected away from the tunica albuginea on the right side (top part of the picture).
 The tunica albuginea contains the penile plaque.
 Although some surgeons use a “penile tourniquet” to control bleeding during this dissection, we never need to use this device.

 Penis Plaque Exposing

 The tunica albuginea is further exposed in this surgery photograph with additional dissection on the left side.
 Graft surgery to straighten the bent penis lengthens the shortened scarred area by adding tissue, which in this case is along the top part of the penis.

 Additional Distal Exposure

 In some men with Peyronie’s Disease, the affected tunica albuginea extends towards the tip of the penis.
-In this surgery photograph, the neurovascular structures re mobilized all the way to the glans penis itself in preparation for incision of the tunica and placement of graft tissue to correct the penile curvature.
+In this surgery photograph, the neurovascular structures are mobilized all the way to the glans penis itself in preparation for placement of graft tissue to correct the penile curvature.

 There are several different tissues that can be used as graft material during Peyronie’s Disease surgery.
 This is a picture of a dermal graft harvested from an area of the abdomen called the “love handle”.
-The tissue called dermis is between the skin and the fat.
+Dermis is tissue between the skin and the fat.
 An advantage of this tissue is that it is readily available in a very adequate amount.